oscargcs/airports-of-the-world/README2.md

 ## General considerations

--Signals were used in the application for reactive state management.
+-Angular signals were used in the application for reactive state management.

 ## SCSS structure

--styles.scss contains global styles.
+-"styles.scss" contains global styles.

--palette.scss and typography.scss contain global types of colours and fonts respectively.
+-"palette.scss" and "typography.scss" contain global types of colours and fonts respectively.

--Unused indigo-pink.scss was removed from angular.json.
+-Unused "indigo-pink.scss" was removed from "angular.json".

 ## Accessibility

--aria-labels were used to describe items.
+-"aria-labels" were used to describe items.

--aria-live combined with a span with a cdk-visually-hidden class was used to inform the user about updates (logging in, loading and errors).
+-"aria-live" combined with a span with a "cdk-visually-hidden" class was used to inform the user about updates (logging in, loading and errors).

 -Keyboard navigation was considered.